Marshall Islands says 'strongly committed' to Taiwan ties

 "I want to take this moment to reaffirm to your excellency and to the government of the Republic of China, Taiwan, that the Republic of the Marshall Islands is strongly committed to further strengthen the bonds between our two countries," he added, referring to Taiwan by its official name.

-Tsai, who visited the Marshall Islands in 2017, said the two had always supported each other.
+Tsai, who visited the Marshall Islands in 2019 and 2017, thanked Kabua for speaking up for Taiwan on the global stage, including at the United Nations last year.

-"I believe that through your visit, our nations will enjoy closer relations," she said.
+"Both I and the people of Taiwan were deeply grateful for these righteous words," she said.

 Kabua is on his first official overseas visit since being elected in 2020.